Good morning, my friends!

 I don’t want to sound pushy, but if you want this book, get it now.
 I don’t know if there are plans to reprint it, but it has sold out through some regular suppliers already.

-This article contains an affiliate link to Book Depository, which means that Needle ‘n Thread receives a small commission for sales placed through that link.
+This article contains affiliate links to book sources, which means that Needle ‘n Thread receives a small commission for sales placed through that link.
 Thanks for your support!